 A report released by the United States Department of Agriculture (USDA) on April 12, 2021, indicates that Kenya’s 2020/21 maize production would likely increase marginally from the previous season to 4,0 million tonnes (this production year corresponds with the 2021/22 marketing year).
 Such a harvest falls short of Kenya’s annual maize consumption of 4,5 million tonnes.
 Hence, imports are set to increase by 25% y/y to about 500 000 tonnes.
 This will primarily be white maize, which exporting countries such as South Africa will have in abundance for the 2021/22 marketing year.

 Nevertheless, South Africa will not play a meaningful role in Kenya’s maize market despite the expected supplies of white maize for export markets of 1,2 million tonnes in 2021/22.
 This is part of the expected total available maize supplies for exports of 2,8 million tonnes, with 1,6 million tonnes being yellow maize, which will likely be exported to Japan, South Korea and Taiwan.

 South Africa’s maize export market will remain the domestic, neighbouring countries and the Far East market – mainly Japan, South Korea, and Taiwan.
 However, the neighbouring countries’ maize imports demand will likely soften notably in the likes of Zimbabwe because of large domestic harvests and growing competition from Zambia.

-You can read the full article by clicking here (paywall).
 The article was written for and first published on Fin24.

 Follow me on Twitter (@WandileSihlobo).
 E-mail: email@example.com